When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 today.

-I'm happy to be the inaugural
+Happy to be the inaugural female

 on the show.